TorBox-App/hosted-terms_of_service/README.md

 <p>While we prohibit downloading copyrighted content, we cannot monitor or track downloads of users (check our Privacy Policy), which means that actively seeking out and banning users is impossible.
 TorBox's distribution of content provided by its users does not express or implies approval of material by TorBox, nor does it confirm that the material is in compliance with the Terms of Service.</p>

 <p>We only take action when a valid DMCA request is forwarded to us by our server providers.
 Let's talk about that for a second.
 TorBox is an entity of South Africa.
-Our download servers (where we download torrents to) are hosted in the Netherlands, which means that a valid DMCA, needs to be from an entity of the Netherlands.
+Our download servers (where we download torrents, and other file types to) are hosted in the Netherlands, which means that a valid DMCA, needs to be from an entity of the Netherlands.
 This means that a DMCA from an entity in the USA is not valid, and will be ignored by our provider.
 Again, any claims from any other countries, including the USA, will be ignored by our providers.</p>

-<p>If you believe to have a valid DMCA, please contact one of our providers.
+<p>If you believe you have a valid DMCA, please contact one of our providers.
 If valid, it will be forwarded to TorBox and we will remove the content within 48 hours.
 If you have an abuse complaint such as knowledge of illicit material being distributed from TorBox, please fill send an email to abuse@torbox.app.</p>

 <br/>